Neuropilotai/neuro-trading/inventory-enterprise/rail.plan.md

 ### To-dos ✅ ALL COMPLETE

-- [x] Update all version numbers in owner-super-console-v15.html to 23.6.8
+- [x] Update all version numbers in owner-super-console-v15.html to 23.6.9
 - [x] Add cache-prevention meta tags to HTML head section
 - [x] Verify server cache headers are working for HTML files
 - [x] Fix database queries in finance reports (PostgreSQL syntax)
 - [x] Update package.json version to 23.6.8
+- [x] Fix owner-super-console.js fetch calls to use authHeaders()
+- [x] Fix loadAIOpsStatus() to use fetchAPI() with auth
+- [x] Update all owner routes to use authenticateToken + requireOwnerDevice
 - [x] Commit and push all changes

 ## Current Status